All Products

 logoutParamNames

-The parameter names used during logout to populate the placeholders in the logoutUriTemplate.
+The names of the parameters included during logout.
+These are used to fill the placeholders in logoutUriTemplate.

 email